Taming-the-BEAST/SCOTTI-Tutorial/README.md

 - `--output`: The name of the output XML file and the `.log` and `.tree` files that will be produced by BEAST2.
 - `--maxHosts`: The maximum number of hosts in the outbreak, including observed and unobserved hosts.
 Since we have data from 10 farms and no cases were found in any other farms it is unlikely that more than 20 farms were infected.
 We can also make the analysis run faster by restricting the maximum number of hosts to a smaller number.
 - `--numIter`: We restrict the length of the chain to 2'000'000 states.
 - `--traceLog`, `--treelog`, `--screenlog`: The frequency at which states are saved in the log file and tree files or output to the screen.
 By default the Python script will scale these frequencies to log 10'000 states and 1'000 trees.
-Since our chain only includes 2'000'000 states this results in states being sampled too frequently which results in a high auto-correlation and low ESS values.
+Since our chain only includes 2'000'000 states this results in states being sampled too frequently which in turn results in high auto-correlation between sampled states and low ESS values.

 > **Topic for discussion:** Read the help for the `--unlimLife` and `--penalizeMigration` input arguments to the Python script.
 Can you figure out what these arguments do?
 How do you think setting these arguments to true will affect the results?